Modeling the long term dynamics of pre-vaccination pertussis: results

 \subsection{SIRWS model}

-The power spectra computed from simulations of the SIRWS model for boosting coefficient $\kappa=20$ and different values of $\gamma$ and $\beta_1$ are shown in Fig. \ref{figure9}.
-In the absence of seasonality, $\beta_1=0$, the spectra have a dominant multiannual peak situated in the target region for the whole range of $\gamma \in [1/40, 1/20]$ $\text{year}^{-1}$.
+Here we show the power spectra computed from simulations of the SIRWS model for boosting coefficient $\kappa=20$ and different values of $\gamma$ and $\beta_1$, see Fig. \ref{figure9}.
+The results for $\kappa=0.2,1$ and 10 are given in the Supplementary Material and will be discussed later in this section.
+In the absence of seasonality, $\beta_1=0$, the spectra have a dominant multiannual peak situated in the target region for the whole range of $1/\gamma \in [20, 40]$ years.
 When $\beta_1$ increases a deterministic annual peak appears in the spectrum while the dominant frequency of the multiannual peak stays unchanged.
-Similarly to the SIRS model, the higher the amplitude of seasonal forcing $\beta_1$ is the higher the annual peak is.
+Similarly to the SIR model, the higher the amplitude of seasonal forcing $\beta_1$ is the higher the annual peak is.
 However, unlike in that model, this phenomenon is accompanied by an overall complication of the structure of the spectrum for higher values of $\beta_1$.
-For example, the power spectrum for $\gamma=1/10$ $\text{year}^{-1}$ and $\beta_1=0.1$ (black line in the right panel of Fig. \ref{figure9}) has several secondary multiannual peaks, one of which is situated near but outside the shaded region.
+For example, the power spectrum for $1/\gamma=10$ years and $\beta_1=0.1$ (black line in the right panel of Fig. \ref{figure9}) has several secondary multiannual peaks, one of which is situated near but outside the shaded region.
 Thus, the SIRWS model predicts a rather broad range of frequencies corresponding to the stochastic fluctuations around the annual deterministic cycle.